Sizzling out? As peak barbecue season begins, fewer Americans are buying grills - KESQ

 Lockdown was a grill (seller)’s best friend

-It’s not a result of Americans cooking outside on grills less.
+Americans aren’t cooking outside on grills less.
 At least, that’s according to statistics from the Hearth, Patio & Barbecue Association that reported 80% of U.S. homeowners owned a grill or smoker in 2023 — up from 64% in 2019.
 Of the new grill owners surveyed, 27% cited cooking more at home during Covid as the reason for their purchase.

-Home Depot Senior Merchant of Grills Joe Downey said it isn’t just cookers that make up the retailer’s grill category.
-Consumables like charcoal pellets and propane tanks drive a large portion of sales, which he says are powered by new customers who purchased grills during the pandemic returning frequently to buy fuel.
+Other than barbecue grills, consumables like charcoal pellets and propane tanks make up Home Depot’s grill category.
+Home Depot Senior Merchant of Grills Joe Downey said that these items drive a large portion of sales and that they are powered by new customers who purchased grills during the pandemic returning frequently to buy fuel.

+“More cooks are cooking at home than ever before,” he said.
+The cost of food at home fell earlier this year as the cost of eating out rose, according to data from the Bureau of Labor Statistics that reported a 0.2% dip in grocery prices from March to April.

-Roy Morchian, owner of American Royal Hardware in Montclair, New Jersey, told CNN that he saw a bump in the number of grills sold during the pandemic – around 160 grills sold in 2020 compared to the store’s yearly average range of 80 to 120 grills.
+Roy Morchian, owner of American Royal Hardware in Montclair, New Jersey, told CNN that the number of grills sold in 2020 rose to 160 from his store’s yearly average range of 80 to 120 grills.
 And while their sales “have come back to normal” now closer to pre-pandemic levels, he notices new faces have joined familiar ones when purchasing propane tanks to fuel the Weber grills they stock.

 Most grill makers and retailers seem to agree that the pandemic pulled forward demand for grills and other long-lasting home equipment as people searched for ways to fill their days and entertain their families at home.